 "I don't know.
 It's not like I have much practice with this kind of stuff.
 You really think I look like the kind of guy that lurks around daycare centers all day long?"
 Tony muttered before his eyes widened slightly. "...that came out wrong."

-Peter couldn't help the small chuckle that spilled from his lips at that, Tony quickly taking notice.
+The kid snorted softly and let out a little laugh, Tony leaning back slightly in his seat.
 "Oh, so you do smile.
 And here I thought your face muscles couldn't do such a thing.
 What are they, out of practice or something?"
-He joked.

 The kid smiled softly before glancing back up at the man, noticing the way he was staring at him.
 Quickly realizing he was still expecting an answer, Peter let out a small sigh and stared back down at his fingers.
 For a moment, Tony wondered whether the boy would simply refuse to answer, but after a moment, Peter let out a small chuckle.